Nexmo/station/_api/media.md

 # API Reference

-The Media API allows you to manage media files associated with your account.
+The Media API allows you to manage media files associated with your account and its applications.
 You can authenticate either using your API keys (as query string parameters: `api_key` and `api_secret`) or using a JSON Web Token (JWT) in the `Authorization` header.

 ## Upload media

 [POST] `https://api.nexmo.com/v3/media`

 This endpoint is used to upload media files (usually audio) to the media service.
 Upon successful upload, you will get back an `application/json` document with status 201 giving you an identifier for the media file.

+If you authenticate with an application-based JSON Web Token (JWT), the media file will be associated with both your account _and_ the Application ID of the JWT you use.

 ### Request